cartopher/Christopher.Charles---Data.GIS.Portfolio/python-soil-analysis.md

- # automate and visualize: data tables with python
+ # Automate and Visualize: Data Tables with Python

 ##### This code automates the visualization of soil health data, a vital aspect of sustainable land management: